AidySun/Java/Maven_Fundamentals/README.md

 ### Dependencies
 * will be pulled from Maven
 * transitive dependencies - Maven would download required dependencies of dependent libraries
-  * newer version would be used for confliction
+  * newer version would be used for conflict

 ### Versions
 * SNAPSHOT - latest version (development version), check for update every compile time
 * release version doesn't have a naming convention in Maven
-* RC - release condidate
+* RC - release candidate

 ### Types
 * default is jar